morten-andersen/book-notes/kafka/README.md

 If several applications subscribes to all the messages from the same *topic*, each application must have a *consumer group*.

 Scaling of reading and processing of messages from the topics happen by adding consumers to an existing consumer group.
 Each additional consumer in a group will only get a subset of the messages.

+Number of consumers can never exceed number of partitions (or the remainder will idle).